elina-mns/elina-mns/README.md

 <a href="https://github.com/elina-mns/Hacker-News" target="_blank">https://github.com/elina-mns/Hacker-News</a>  - My recent SwiftUI Hacker News App 🗞

-Besides, at this point I practiced 2 weather apps, 2 chat apps, worked with animation and maps.
+Besides, at this point I practiced 2 weather apps, 2 chat apps, worked with animation and maps, practiced other projects using SwiftUI

 ## Technologies that I work with